shanakaVx/lire_frontend/README.md

-# README #

-Steps to setup Lire front end in locally
+# Steps to setup Lire front end in locally #

+## IMPORTANT!
+DO NOT code any where else, it will make the integration difficult at the end.
+Clone this and code on this repo.
+As you have separate modules there will not be merging conflicts, hopefully :) ##

+## If you have anything to code with Java, please clone the Lire_Services from here [Lire_services repo](https://bitbucket.org/shanaka_vx/lire_services) ##

 ### Steps ###